Jbleezy/BO1-Reimagined/README.md

 * Clip Unload Powerdown: unloads enemy players' clips of the weapon they are currently holding
 * Half Damage Powerdown: enemy players do half damage to zombies for 30 seconds
 * Half Points Powerdown: enemy players earn half points for 30 seconds
-* Hurt Players Powerdown: does 50 damage to enemy players
+* Hurt Players Powerdown: damages enemy players down to 1 health
 * Punishment Points Powerdown: enemy players lose a random amount of points between 500 and 2500 points
 * Added Meat Powerup
 * Nacht Der Untoten: all doors are open from the start of the match